-The purpose of this deliverable is to document the first release of an Adaptive Workflow Management tool, named hereafter Work Order Definition and Management tool (WODM), that orchestrates the construction process tasks.
+The purpose of this deliverable is to document the final release of an Adaptive Workflow Management tool, named hereafter Work Order Definition and Management tool (WODM), that orchestrates the construction process tasks.
 It enables stakeholders to keep track of the entire process in real time as well as timely report and adapt the workflow in case of planned or unforeseen changes during the construction phase.
-The first activity of this task is the definition and implementation of the concrete, executable workflow based on the stakeholders' requirements collected and documented in the deliverable D2.1 (Stakeholder requirements for the COGITO system) as well as the outcomes of T6.2 (Adaptive Processes/Workflow Modelling and Simulation-based Optimization) in terms of construction process analysis.
+The first activity of this task is the definition and implementation of the concrete, executable workflow based on the stakeholders' requirements collected and documented in the deliverable "D2.1 - Stakeholder requirements for the COGITO system" as well as the outcomes of "T6.2 - Adaptive Processes/Workflow Modelling and Simulation-based Optimization" in terms of construction process analysis.

 Built upon an existing solution that is briefly described in the following sections, extensions and adjustments are being implemented to meet the COGITO requirements for workorder modelling and monitoring, and interactions with other components of the COGITO ecosystem.
 In parallel, interfaces to applications developed in T6.4 are also being modified to enable an automated monitoring and reporting of the construction works.
-In this version automatic data exchange is not implemented, however, it provides the possibility of manual data upload for testing purposes.
+In this version automatic data exchange has been implemented, using as input the School project data available in the Digital Twin Platform (DTP).
+However, it remains subject for further investigation how the implemented functionalities behave on real data and with real end-users engagement.